run-ai/docs/docs/Researcher/cli-reference/runai-submit-mpi.md

 >  Mark this Job as Interactive.
 Interactive jobs are not terminated automatically by the system.

 --template string
->  Templates are currently not supported.
+>  Provide the name of a template.
+A template can provide default and mandatory values.

 > The prefix to use to automatically generate a job name with an incremental index.
 When a job name is omitted Run:AI will generate a job name.
-The optional `--job-name-prefix flag` creates job names with the provided prefix
+The optional `--job-name-prefix flag` creates job names with the provided prefix.

 ### Container Related